What is a Logging Worker Supervisor?

 - Monitor logging operations to identify and solve problems, improve work methods, and ensure compliance with safety, company, and government regulations.

-What Every Logging Worker Supervisor Should Know
+Things a Logging Worker Supervisor Should Know How to Do

 These are the skills Logging Worker Supervisors say are the most useful in their careers: